Skip to main content

 /*!

-Third-party moderation: Triggered by a third-party (e.g., Shumei) or the message callback service (original template routing service) deciding not to deliver the message
+Third-party moderation: Blocked by third-party (e.g., Shumei) or Message Callback Service (original template routing service)

 */